simonw/s3-ocr/README.md

 Options:
-  --all                 Process all PDF files in the bucket --prefix TEXT         Process all PDF files within this prefix --access-key TEXT     AWS access key ID
+  --all                 Process all PDF files in the bucket --prefix TEXT         Process all PDF files within this prefix --dry-run             Show what this would do, but don't actually do it --access-key TEXT     AWS access key ID
   --secret-key TEXT     AWS secret access key --session-token TEXT  AWS session token